-The strategy for energy demand reduction and renewable energy generation is based on the proposed layout and accommodation mix for the site.
+The strategy for carbon emission reduction and renewable energy generation is based on the proposed layout and accommodation mix for the site.

-Stage 1: Predict energy demand
+Stage 1: Predict carbon emission

-To calculate the required energy reduction, it is necessary to establish baseline energy consumption.
+To calculate the required carbon reduction, it is necessary to establish baseline energy consumption, using SAP.